A Comprehensive Guide to ADA Sign Specifications

 - Double doors with one active leaf – Attach the sign to the inactive leaf.

 - Double doors with two active leaves – Mount the display to the right of the right-side door.

-Further, a door-mounted sign must be on the push side of a door with no hold-open device that closes automatically.
+Further, a door-mounted ADA sign is permitted on the push side of a single door that closes automatically and doesn't have a hold-open device.

 What Are Some Common ADA Signage Mistakes?

 Because ADA sign specifications are so complex, it’s not unusual for mistakes to occur.
 Some of the most common include the following:

 - Decorative fonts

 - Improper mounting height